department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/burial-flags.md

 ### Can I get a burial flag?

-You can get a burial flag if you’re the next of kin or a close friend of the Veteran or Reservist, and any one of the descriptions below is true for that person.
+You can get a burial flag if you’re the next of kin or a close friend of the Veteran or Reservist and any one of the descriptions below is true for that person.

 <b>One of these must describe the service of the Veteran or Reservist.
 They:</b>